 Need Help with Your Roof?
 We Offer Professional Roof Consultation & Inspection in Oregon and Washington

 Oregon (& Washington) Roof Consulting and Inspection

 Residential and commercial roofing project consulting.
 Professional roof consulting & owner advocacy for home & property owners.
-Also serving: Property management companies, investment groups, relocation companies, HOAs, Churches, school districts - partial or entire, government buildings, real eatate, bank, and insurance professionals.
-Offered services include but are not limited to: Producing job specifications tailor made for individual projects, onsite assessments, blueprint analysis, inspections, project monitoring / managing, and certifications.
+Also serving: Property management companies, investment groups, relocation companies, HOAs, Churches, school districts - partial or entire, state and local governments, United States Coast Guard, real estate professionals, banks, insurance companies, roofing contractors.
+Offered services include but are not limited to: Producing job specifications tailor made for individual projects, onsite assessments, expert witness for legal proceedings, inspections, project monitoring / managing, and certifications.
 Affordable, thorough, detail oriented and capable guidance to assure your roofing project is done right.
-Decades of Oregon roofing experience for residential and commercial roofing projects.
+42 years of verifiable - legitimate Oregon roofing experience for residential and commercial roofing projects.
 Joe Sardotz is an industry watchdog and consumer advocate who helps people get roofing quality and value.

 About the Roofing Industry:

 Ours is an industry with a deservedly tarnished image.
 It is the contractor's obligation, responsibility, and requirement to install roof coverings to shingle manufacturers' and/or Oregon Residential Specialty Code

 specifications.
 All trades of course have their renegades, but according to the Oregon Construction Contractors Board

 ('CCB', formerly the 'Builder's Board'), roofing companies & concrete companies have the highest rates of complaints, lawsuits, conflicts, and other issues out of all construction trades.